kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/k8s/labs/Postgresql_lab1.md

 - https://docs.timescale.com/self-hosted/latest/install/

 * Use docker.
-Docker is a headless VM, and the pre-installed docker image would give us more flexibility and convinient to quickly put together the db without much configuration.
+Docker is a headless VM, and the pre-installed docker image would give us more flexibility and convenient to quickly put together the db without much configuration.

 The tutorial in this document is based on the linux machine.